wexlergroup/comp-prob-solv/appendix-a-misc-resources.md

-# Miscellaneous Resources
+---

-Last updated: August 21, 2025
+date: August 21, 2025
+---

+# Appendix A: Miscellaneous Resources

 This appendix collects assorted references and curiosities that pair well with this course.
 Items are grouped by theme; brief annotations indicate how you might use each link.
 Some links may require institutional access or sign-in.